Matrix: Peer-to-Peer Multi-Agent Synthetic Data Generation Framework: Introduction

 To address these limitations, we present Matrix, a distributed runtime for scalable, multi-agent synthetic data generation and agentic experimentation.
 Matrix frames data generation as a \emph{data-to-data transformation}: each input row represents an independent task, and the runtime executes many such tasks concurrently, each running its own agentic workflow.

 The core idea behind Matrix is a peer-to-peer (P2P) agent architecture that replaces centralized orchestration with decentralized, message-driven scheduling.
 The state of each task, which includes orchestration logic, intermediate results, and conversation history, is serialized into messages that are passed among agents.
 The active agent consumes and updates this state, then emits it to the next agent determined by the orchestrator.
 Because agents themselves are stateless, they can scale elastically and independently across the cluster.

 Unlike traditional batch-level scheduling in distributed execution engines such as Spark~\cite{zaharia2012rdd} and Ray Data~\cite{ray}, where the pipeline controls progress across synchronized batches, Matrix performs row-level scheduling through peer-to-peer message orchestration.
 Control and data flow are embedded in messages, allowing each task to progress asynchronously through agents.
-This eliminates idle periods caused by batch-level barriers and enables high utilization across tens of thousands of concurrent workflows.
+This eliminates idle periods caused by batch-level barriers.

-Matrix integrates naturally with modern inference engines such as vLLM~\cite{vllm}, SGLang~\cite{zheng2024sglangefficientexecutionstructured}, and leverages Ray~\cite{ray} for distributed execution and containerized environments via Apptainer~\cite{kurtzer2017singularity} for complex services such as software and tools execution.
+Distributing a centralized workflow with an external job scheduler (e.g., SLURM or Kubernetes) can sidestep a single orchestrator bottleneck by running many workflow replicas in parallel.
+In practice, however, scaling this way typically pushes substantial distributed-systems work into each application: partitioning the input into jobs, provisioning and load-balancing shared services (LLM inference, tool execution, logging, and state), implementing retries and timeouts, and tuning coupled parameters such as number of jobs, per-job concurrency.
+Matrix instead provides a self-contained runtime for agentic data generation: workflow state and control are carried as messages, scheduling is decentralized at row granularity, and heavy computation is delegated to shared distributed services with built-in backpressure.
+This reduces application-specific orchestration glue while scaling to tens of thousands of concurrent workflows.

 \textbf{Key Contributions.} \begin{enumerate} \item We introduce \textbf{Matrix}, a \textbf{scalable runtime} for large scale multi-agent synthetic data generation capable of efficiently executing tens of thousands of concurrent workflows.
 Matrix adopts a \textbf{peer-to-peer agent architecture} with message-embedded control and state representation, eliminating centralized orchestration bottlenecks and idle time caused by batch-level synchronization.
 This design enables fully asynchronous and fine-grained execution at scale.